symfony/symfony-docs/configuration.rst

             - '%kernel.project_dir%/.env'
             - '%kernel.environment%'

-In PHP >= 8, you can remove the the two arguments when autoconfiguration is enabled (which is the default):
+In PHP >= 8, you can remove the two arguments when autoconfiguration is enabled (which is the default):

 .. code-block:: yaml